FormatArc Chrome extension popup with promo cardFormatArc Chrome extension popup with promo card

 Summary

-- JSONView and JSON Formatter are great for auto-formatting JSON URLs in the browser
+• JSONView and JSON Viewer (tulios) are open-source extensions that auto-format JSON URLs in the browser

-- FormatArc covers paste-and-format, YAML/CSV conversion, and error diagnosis
+• FormatArc covers paste-and-format, YAML/CSV conversion, and error diagnosis with no install and no host permissions

-- Using a browser extension and a converter tool together gives the best coverage.
-For paste-and-format workflows, FormatArc's JSON Formatter covers more ground.
+• Using an open-source extension for JSON URLs plus a paste-based tool gives the best coverage.
+For paste-and-format and privacy-sensitive workflows, FormatArc's JSON Formatter covers more ground.